How The Products Are Made

 Soldering

+Many products combine multiple copper components.
+There are joined with a tin solder.
 Flux is applied to two pieces metal where it is to be joined.
 The copper is then heated with a gas torch and solder is applied.
 The solder melts and fuses to pieces of metal together.

 Step 6